 The anti-cheat filtering that was always in the design, where Recall would skip capturing banking sites and content marked DRM-protected, is still there.
 But the fundamental shift is that unless you turn it on, your PC does not build this database at all.

-Recall is a case study in what happens when you ship a genuinely innovative feature without thinking through the threat model first.
+The broader lesson is that Recall is a case study in what happens when you ship a genuinely innovative feature without thinking through the threat model first.
 The capability was real.
 The privacy and security design was not ready for the capability.
 The fix required delaying a flagship feature by months and rebuilding the security architecture from scratch.

-For developers building AI features: the question of what data your feature touches, how it is stored, who can access it, and what an attacker could do with it is not a post-launch concern.
+For developers building AI features, the question of what data your feature touches, how it is stored, who can access it, and what an attacker could do with it is not a post-launch concern.
 It is a design question that shapes whether you can ship at all.
 Recall had to learn that the hard way in public.